RemDelaporteMathurin/h-transport-materials/docs/dev/contributing.rst

 When providing experimental data, no need to add a ``range`` value: the temperature range will be worked out from the experimental points directly.

-In papers, experimental datapoints are either:
+In papers, experimental datapoints are either given in a table, given in a graph, and rarely given as supplementary data files.

 Given in a table in the paper
 """""""""""""""""""""""""""""